dev-msp/untitled-voice-assistant/README.md

 Uses [`whisper.cpp`](https://github.com/ggerganov/whisper.cpp) by way of [`whisper-rs`](https://github.com/tazz4843/whisper-rs).

-> ⚠️ DISCLAIMER - this probably does not work with MBP mics.
-Whisper expects 16k
-> sample rate, but Macbook mics don't have that option and I'm not handling
-> downsampling yet.
-Use a mic that directly supports 16k in the meantime.

 Bind to hotkeys as you prefer.
 I'm running the server as a daemon with `launchd`.

 If you don't already have a `whisper.cpp`-compatible model, follow that project's [quick-start instructions](https://github.com/ggerganov/whisper.cpp#quick-start) to get one.